Installation

 1curl -s https://packagecloud.io/install/repositories/becon/opencelium/script.deb.sh | sudo bash

-2sed -i 's!deb .*!deb [signed-by=/etc/apt/keyrings/becon_opencelium-archive-keyring.gpg] https://packagecloud.io/becon/opencelium/ubuntu jammy main!' /etc/apt/sources.list.d/becon_opencelium.list
+2sed -i 's!deb .*!deb [signed-by=/etc/apt/keyrings/becon_opencelium-archive-keyring.gpg] https://packagecloud.io/becon/opencelium/ubuntu noble main!' /etc/apt/sources.list.d/becon_opencelium.list

 3apt update

-4apt install opencelium
+4apt install -y opencelium

 1mysql_secure_installation